Minimum Weight Flat Antichains of Subsets: Cases of Special Interest

-Let $\text{BLYM}(n,k)$ be the minimum BLYM value of an MSFA in $\binom{[n]}k\cup\binom{[n]}{k-1}$.
-As the optimal FSFA and MSFA differ only marginally, it is easy to verify that the following asymptotic result still holds for FSFA.
-For brevity, we only look at MSFA here.
+Let $L(n,k)$ be the minimum Lubell function value over all maximal squashed flat antichains in $\binom{[n]}k\cup\binom{[n]}{k-1}$.
+As the optimal full and maximal squashed flat antichains differ only marginally, it is easy to verify that the following asymptotic result still holds for full squashed flat antichains.
+For brevity, we only look at maximal squashed flat antichains here.